unnatiKhurana09/TicTacToe/README.md

 # TicTacToe
-this is a demo repo for tic tac toe in java
+This is a demo repo for Tic Tac Toe game in Java.